 Be sure to take a look at Scout’s pick below for deterring your dog from chewing, the Grannicks Bitter Apple solution!

 How can I Tell if My Dog’s Licking or Chewing is a Problem?

-If you’re one of the many people who arrived here by searching “how to stop dog from licking paws” you’re likely already experiencing a problem.
-As dogs do lick so often, it can be difficult to determine whether your dog’s licking or chewing of his paws is normal or problematic.
+If you’re one of the many people who arrived here by searching for that keyword phrase, you’re likely already experiencing a problem.
+As dogs do paw licking so often, it can be difficult to determine whether your dog’s licking or chewing of his paws is normal or problematic.
 If you notice any of the signs described below, it might be time to talk to your vet about your dog’s licking or chewing.